mahmouddwidar/My-Prayer/README.md

 ## Changelog

 ### Version 1.0.1
-- Fixed a bug with the remaining time, which was giving a negative value between Fajr and Sunrise prayers.
+- Fixed a bug with the remaining time, which was giving a negative value between Isha and Fajr prayers.
 - Improved the performance of the extension.

 ## Contribution